cleaning your camera’s sensor

 Next up, we need to dislodge any specs which remain on the sensor and didn’t budge with the puff of air.

 I use the smaller Type 2 sensor swabs to clean my full-frame camera.
 I find the bigger swabs which are designed to cover your entire sensor, more difficult to manage inside the camera.

-Type 2 sensor swabs (B&H)
+Type 2 sensor swabs (Amazon)